Episode 7: Failure Week Was Productive

 - publish the graveyard

-- explain the blocker, not just the death certificate
+- explain the blocker, more than the death certificate

 - treat negative results as reusable information